-From the get go however, it was clear that Scott is both a master luthier and an inspirational teacher.
-He had thought through each step of the process with military precision, and had created numerous jigs, templates and cauls to help simplify the various tasks.
-With patience, watchfulness and the wisdom to step in and take charge when things were getting off kilter, Scott kept us on schedule and helped us avoid any irreversible mistakes.
+From the get go, it was clear that Scott is both a master luthier and an inspirational teacher.
+He had thought through each step of the process, and had created numerous jigs, templates, and cauls to help simplify the various tasks.
+With patience, and the wisdom to step in and take charge when things were getting off kilter, Scott kept us on schedule and helped us avoid any irreversible mistakes.

 Although Scott warned us from the beginning to expect a good but not perfect instrument, I was delighted that the end result was a very credible and playable instrument.
 I would wholeheartedly recommend the Whetstone School Of Lutherie to anyone looking to augment their interest in acoustic instrument building."